madebyraygun/pssst/README.md

 `echo "TOTP_SECRET=\"$(LC_ALL=C tr -dc 'A-Z2-7' </dev/urandom | head -c 32)\"" >> .env`

+## Other configuration options

+Choose a color theme by setting the `APP_THEME` setting.
+See https://picocss.com/docs/version-picker for available themes.

+Upload a `logo.png` file to the `public\assets\` directory to set a custom logo.
+Use the filenames `logo-light.png` and `logo-dark.png` to set different logos for light and dark mode.

+Disable the Github repo link by setting `SHOW_GITHUB_LINK` to false.

 ## Usage

 On first run, generate your TOTP authenticator secret at `/generate-totp`.
 This is a unique secret that is based on your admin email address and the TOTP_SECRET value in your .env file.
 You will use the dynamically generated 6 digit code to retrieve and delete secrets.
 Save this URL to your authenticator program.